luxzg/WSL2-fixes/networkingMode=bridged.md

 dhcp=false
 ipv6=true
 ```
-- `dhcp=false` will disable WSL "helper" (WSL’s own DHCP service) that usually assigns IP address, and will let the OS inside WSL instance do all the work
+- `dhcp=false` will disable WSL "helper" (its own DHCP service helper) that usually assigns IP address, and will let the OS inside WSL instance do all the work
 - `ipv6=true` will explicitly force IPv6 which helps with `localhost` communication for apps that don't setup listening ports specifically for `0.0.0.0:<port>`
 - Save the `.wslconfig` file and exit text editor